 Maybe you’ve heard conflicting reports on the safety and effectiveness of CBD, making it difficult for you to decide whether or not this plant compound is worth a try.
-The CBD industry is very new, having existed for only a handful of years, so it’s not surprising that a lot of people still don’t understand a whole lot about it, or trust it completely.
-After all, if you’re going to be consuming a natural wellness product on a daily basis, you want to make sure that it’s safe and that it’s going to work, right?
+The CBD industry is still relatively new, so it’s not surprising that a lot of people don’t understand a whole lot about it, or trust it completely.
+After all, if you’re going to be consuming a natural wellness supplement on an ongoing basis, you want to make sure that it’s safe and effective, right?

-If you’re on the fence about CBD, you should know that major health organizations are onboard the CBD train just like much of the general public.
-NIDA (National Institute on Drug Abuse) and WHO (World Health Organization) are two massively important organizations that have thoroughly reviewed the research regarding CBD, only to report that it’s capable of living up to the expectations while being able to be taken regularly.
+If you’re on the fence about CBD, you should know that major health organizations are hopefully optimistic, like much of the general public.
+NIDA (National Institute on Drug Abuse) and WHO (World Health Organization) have both thoroughly reviewed all available CBD-focused research and have reported that it’s capable of living up to expectations.

-So, who are these organizations, and why do their opinions matter so much?
-Allow us to take a closer look into WHO and NIDA in order to understand why their pro-CBD statements are so important for the hemp industry as a whole.
+So, who are these organizations, and why do their opinions matter?
+In this article, take a closer look at WHO and NID to understand why their pro-CBD statements are so crucial to the hemp industry.

 NIDA (National Institute on Drug Abuse)

-NIDA is an instate that’s funded by the federal government and uses government resources to fund important research regarding drugs.
-Their mission is to put an end to drug abuse and drug addiction throughout the country by using research to promote new legislation regarding how drugs may be sold, marketed, produced and consumed by the general public.
+NIDA is an instate funded by the federal government to conduct critical research regarding drugs.
+Their mission is to put an end to drug abuse and drug addiction throughout the country.
+They hope to achieve this mission by using scientific studies to help promote new legislation regarding how drugs are produced, marketed, sold, and consumed by the general public.

 WHO (World Health Organization)